ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     cat test.txt | cut -c 1-3

-This pipes cat to cut to sort (-r means reverse order sort), and then grep searches for pattern ('s') matches (i.e. for any line where an 's' appears anywhere on the line.)
+This pipes (i.e., sends the output of) cat to cut to sort (-r means reverse order sort), and then grep searches for pattern ('s') matches (i.e. for any line where an 's' appears anywhere on the line.)

     cat test.txt | cut -c 1-3 | sort -r
     cat test.txt | cut -c 1-3 | sort -r | grep s